OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 - The file name should include the word "meter" or "group" (it is possible to have a meter and group with the same name - ugh) and the meter or group name.
 - The header row at the top will include information about the meter and the unit.
 These will be added after the headers for the data in each row where the first one is a string identifying the item and the second is the item.
 Thus, the added columns in the first header row will be:
   - "Meter identifier"
-  - actual meter name for reading data in this file.
-We should put this in quotes just in case there is a comma in the meter/group name.
+  - actual meter identifier for reading data in this file.
+We should put this in quotes just in case there is a comma in the meter/group identifier.
   - "Unit"
   - actual unit for reading data in this file.
 We should put this in quotes just in case there is a comma in the unit identifier.